Laurie Morgan

-Laurie Morgan (17 December 1930 – 18 January 2018) was a Deputy of the States of Guernsey.
+Laurie Morgan (17 December 1930 – 18 January 2018) was a Deputy of the States of Guernsey, the parliament of the Bailiwick of Guernsey.
 He was Guernsey's first Chief Minister and was elected to the post in May 2004.
 His term of office was due to expire in 2008, when the next General Election was due.
 It was announced on 31 January 2007 that the Chief Minister and the Policy Council were to resign.
+The resignation followed a highly critical report, after the Fallagate scandal, regarding why the lowest tender to build a new clinical block at the Princess Elizabeth Hospital was withdrawn.

-Morgan was born in London in 1930.
+Morgan was born in London.
 He was first elected as a Deputy on 29 June 1988, and then went on to serve as a Conseiller until the post was abolished in 2000.
 He was re-elected as a Deputy for St. Peter Port in 2000.
 In 2004, the electoral districts were redefined and Morgan was re-elected to represent the electoral district of St. Peter Port South.

-His wife, Wendy Morgan, serves as a Deputy for St. Peter Port North and as Deputy Minister for Education.
+His wife, Wendy Morgan, served as a Deputy for St. Peter Port North and as Deputy Minister for Education until 2008.

 On 5 March 2007, Deputy Mike Torode was elected to succeed Laurie Morgan as Chief Minister.